strategy-coach/praxis/ai-interactions-engineering-manifesto/expectations-engineering-uat.md

 UATs in this context are not static checklists.
 They are dynamic, versioned documents that are:

-* Written in machine-readable markdown with YAML frontmatter.
+* Written in machine-readable markdown with YAML frontmatter for non-semantic use cases.
+* Written in machine-readable HTML with meta tags for semantic use cases.
 * Parsed into structured test cases using AI and NLP tools.
 * Continuously updated as understanding of the system evolves.